batiste/django-page-cms/doc/introduction.rst

 How to contribute
 ==================

-I recommend to `create a for on github  <http://github.com/batiste/django-page-cms>`_ and make you modifications in your branch.
-A few things to follow:
+I recommend to `create a clone on github  <http://github.com/batiste/django-page-cms>`_ and make your modifications in your branch.
+There is a things that is nice to do:

   * Add your name to the AUTHORS file.
   * Follow the pep08, and the 79 characters rules.
-  * Add new features in the CHANGELOG file.
+  * Add new features in the `doc/changelog.rst` file.
   * Document how the user might use a new feature.
   * It's better if a new feature is not activated by default but with a new setting.
   * Be careful of performance regresssion.